 - 1987: Daniel B. Thornton

-Submit nominations no later than February 15, 2017 to Haim Falk Award Committee Chair Denis Cormier.
+Submit nominations no later than February 15, 2018 to Jeffrey Pittman, Haim Falk Award Committee Chair.

 The CAAA Nominating Committee will identify the Chair, who will select the two members of the Haim Falk Award Committee annually.
 The makeup of the Committee should reflect geographic diversity to the extent possible.